 The sanctuary is home to about 60 varieties of migratory birds & 100 types of local birds.
 The migratory birds like seagulls, greenshanks etc visit the sanctuary between November to April.

 Kerala is blessed with mighty waterfalls that cascade down the picturesque Western Ghats and meander through the undulating valleys.
 Keralamkundu is one such waterfall that cascades down from a large rock.
 The waterfalls are listed under offbeat waterfalls of Kerala.
 The village Karuvarakkundu is located in the silent valley.

 The above places are some of the top must-visit destinations in Malappuram.
-If you ever plan to visit Malappuram, book your Malappuram tour package with Funday Holidays.
+If you ever plan to visit Malappuram, book your Malappuram Package Tour with Funday Holidays.